nathankurt/k8s-cert/notes/core-concepts.md

   2. takes necessary actions to remediate the situation

 * *Controller*
-  * A process that continuously monitors the state of various components within the system and works towards brigning the whole system to the desired functioning state
+  * A process that continuously monitors the state of various components within the system and works towards bringing the whole system to the desired functioning state
   * For example - Node Controller is responsible for monitoring the status of the Nodes and taking necessary actions to keep the nodes running.

 * Node controller checks the status of the nodes every 5 seconds